-The Company made an investment in the TSX.V listed company Iconic Minerals Ltd (Iconic), in the September quarter, 2015.
-Iconic owns a number of gold exploration projects in Nevada, including the Hercules Gold Project.
-In addition to the gold projects, Iconic Minerals Ltd has recently purchased a lithium project, the Bonnie Claire Lithium Brine Property, located in Nye County, Nevada.
+The Company has an investment in the TSX.V listed company Iconic Minerals Ltd (Iconic), which owns a number of gold and lithium exploration projects in Nevada, USA.
+The Company realised a gain of \$376,516 from selling part of this investment.